jenniferlu717/Bracken/README.md

 To install simply copy or link the scripts in `src/` to a folder on your PATH.
 # Running Bracken

+If you run Kraken using one of the pre-built MiniKraken databases you can find corresponding Bracken databases [here](https://ccb.jhu.edu/software/bracken/).

 ## Step 1: Classify all reads using Kraken and generate a Kraken report file
 Kraken can be downloaded from here: http://ccb.jhu.edu/software/kraken/